texas-robocamp/texas-robocamp.github.io/tutorials/programming/decisions.md

 `isSpeeding = driverSpeed > 40;`

-In programming languages, the above statement can either be true or false, depending upon the value of `driverSpeed`, so `isSpeeding` will either be true or false.
+In C++, the above statement can either be true or false, depending upon the value of `driverSpeed`, so `isSpeeding` will either be true or false.
 A variable that is either true or false is called a `boolean`.
 In C++ , a boolean that is true displays as a 1, and a `boolean` that is false displays as a 0 when you print it out to the screen.
 So, in our line of code above, if the value of the variable `driverSpeed` is 20, and you printed out `isSpeeding`, you would see a 0, because 20 is not greater than 40 and thus the statement is false.

 The following chart shows all the logical operators, most of which should be familiar to you from math class: